Miroslav Negrojević

-Miroslav Negrojević (Мирослав Негројевић; 1946–2010) was a Serbian medical doctor and politician.
+Miroslav Negrojević (Мирослав Негројевић; 29 August 1946 – 26 March 2010) was a Serbian surgeon and politician.
 He served in the Serbian parliament from 1994 to 1997 and was a deputy mayor of Novi Sad from 1996 to 1997.
 He entered politics as a member of the Serbian Renewal Movement (SPO), although he left the party in 1997.

 Early life and private career

-Negrojević was born in Aleksinac, in what was then the People's Republic of Serbia in the Federal People's Republic of Yugoslavia.
-His father was incarcerated by Yugoslavia's post-war authorities shortly before his birth; after his father's release, the family moved first to Doboj and then to Zvornik, both in the People's Republic of Bosnia and Herzegovina.
+Negrojević was born in Zrenjanin, in what was then the People's Republic of Serbia in the Federal People's Republic of Yugoslavia.
+His father was incarcerated by Yugoslavia's post-war authorities shortly before his birth; after his release, the family moved first to Doboj and then to Zvornik, both in the People's Republic of Bosnia and Herzegovina.
 Negrojević completed high school in Zvornik, graduated from the University of Belgrade Faculty of Medicine, and then returned to Zvornik to work as a surgeon.
-He later completed specialization in urology in Novi Sad and became the head of the city's surgical department, publishing widely in his field.
+He later completed specialization in urology in Novi Sad and became the head of the city's surgical department.
+While serving as a foreign assistant at Claude Bernard University Lyon 1, he published widely in his field.